I don’t do a homeschool room post every year; I only do one if we have a new school room or have made some big changes to our previous one.

 It is still a work in progress.
 There are a few boxes

-missing out in the garage that still need to be unpacked.
+missing and pedrali furniture out in the garage that still need to be unpacked.
+My guess is that those boxes are behind the garage doors.
 I haven’t found any of the posters I have to hang on the walls and I know I’m still missing some books, but we are unpacked enough to be able start our new school year next month.

 I guess we will start the tour in the dining room.
 This is where we have a large table so that we can do activities and learning as a group, whether it is with just 2 kids or all of them.
 I have also been using this table at times when I’m working one-on-one with a child.